 This is a search derived from a systematic review entitled: “Systematic review of risk prediction models for falls after stroke.”

 Use the thesaurus of subject headings within the various databases to identify relevant headings.

-For example, in PubMed Medline, select the MeSH database to find additional relevant Medical Subject Headings to add to the keywords.
+The subject headings are useful dictionary and thesauri to explore terms and definitions.
+In PubMed Medline, select the MeSH database to find additional relevant Medical Subject Headings to add to the keywords.

 ‘Systematic review of risk prediction models for falls after stroke’